 You can find so many places to give yourself a nice treat on the weekends.
 Brunch is a must.
-Whether you celebrate with maple syrup pancakes or pouched eggs, poutine, burger or a sandwich there are thousand of fantastic places to choose in this city.
+Whether you celebrate with maple syrup pancakes or pouched eggs, poutine, burger or a sandwich there are thousands of fantastic places to choose in this city.
 We picked Aunties and Uncles among the others and we were much more than satisfied.
 It is a lovely little brunch spot that looks like an antique market shop located near College street.
 The food is fresh and delicious and was the perfect place to celebrate Agnese’s birthday.
-Due to its popularity you may have to wait 30/40 min. before you get a seat, but trust us it’s worth it!
+Due to its popularity, you may have to wait 30/40 min. before you get a seat, but trust us it’s worth it!

-Kensington Market is one of the most unique and multicultural neighborhood in Toronto.
+Kensington Market is one of the most unique and multicultural neighborhoods in Toronto.
 This area is a maze of narrow streets surrounded by colorful Victorian houses.
 Here you can find many vintage clothing shops among grocery stores and vibrant restaurants and cafes.
 Our favorite is Rasta-Pasta, a Jamaican/Italian fusion fast food.
 On Sunday, during the summer, the streets are shut down to motorists and the neighborhood become the perfect stage for musician and artists.
 A visit to Kensington Market is like a small trip around the World.

 Probably not the cheapest market in town but definitely the most characteristic.
 Located at the corner of Front and Jarvis street, St. Lawrence Market is the largest indoor market in Toronto.
-The place offers two floors of grocers, food stores and restaurants; here you can find local products, freshly baked goods, specialty cheese and international foods.
+The place offers two floors of grocers, food stores and restaurants; here you can find local products, freshly baked goods, specialty cheese, and international foods.
 Definitely worth a visit.

 If you already read our article about Sevilla you should know that we are free walking tour super fan.
 Toronto doesn’t have thousands of years of history (compared to any European cities) and that’s probably not the reason why you go there, instead you are probably visiting the city to experience the vibrant diversity and that is what this walking tour delivers.